EyringMLClimateGroup/behrens24james_SPCESM2_ML_ensembles/README.md

      ```
      ./run_cesm2_frontera2.batch.partial-coupling.csh ANN_1 2013-02-01
      ```
-     use this in csh shell, the first command sets the runscript, the second one the used ANN in this case, the third one the initilization data of CESM2 run
+     use this in csh shell, the first command sets the runscript, the second one the used ANN in this case, the third one the initilization date of CESM2 run

      To enable an efficient parallelization on the HPC the use of e.g, parallel is recommented [https://www.gnu.org/software/parallel/](https://www.gnu.org/software/parallel/).